Nook Color: Features

-The Nook color has a 7 in 1024x600 resolution multi-touch touchscreen LCD display, presenting a very vivid image, as opposed to the original Nook's 3.5 in secondary touchscreen.
+The Nook color has a 7 in 1024x600 resolution multi-touch touchscreen LCD, presenting a very vivid image, as opposed to the original Nook's 3.5 in secondary touchscreen.
 It does not feature an electronic paper display, making it a tablet computer and an e-reader.
 It has a customized display with color options, six font sizes, and Internet browsing over Wi-Fi, as well as a built-in media player that supports audio and video.
 The Nook Color allows installing applications approved by Barnes & Noble, with the company planning to provide tools for third-party software developers and an app store.
 Applications pre-loaded on the Nook Color include Chess, Sudoku, crossword puzzles, Pandora Radio, and a media gallery for viewing pictures and video.

 As with the prior Nook, the Nook Color provides a "LendMe" feature allowing users to share some books with other people depending upon licensing by the book's publisher.
 The purchaser is permitted to share a book once with one other user for up to two weeks.
 The other users may view the borrowed book using a Nook, Nook Color, or Barnes & Noble's free reader software on any other device running iOS (iPhone, iPod Touch, iPad), BlackBerry OS, Windows, Mac OS X, or Android.
 Adobe Digital Editions installed on Laptops paired to the Nook Color enables downloads from public libraries (epub).
 The Share feature on the Nook is only accessible to a small percentage of books purchased from B&N. The Nook works better and easier with purchased publications from B&N than other sources with its easier access.